josephchiggins/Air_Quality_Data_Project/README.md

-Here is a Website I made that pulled raw air quality data from a public API with Python, then cleaned up in SQL, and data visually present on an HTML Web Page.
+Here is a Website I made that pulled raw air quality data from a public API with Python, cleaned up in SQL, Converted to a JSON file, then visually present on an HTML Web Page.